monkeyx/pbw/README.md

 #### Command

-Commands are user given orders to tokens that schedule a process to be executed.
+Commands are classes of orders given to tokens by users that schedule a process to be executed.
+They may have parameters which define the specific order to be given.

     rails g pbw:rules:command [Class] [parameters]

 Example:

-    rails g pbw:rules:command MoveArmy area:string
+    rails g pbw:rules:command MoveCommand area:string

 The command generator will create:

-* A command class that defines the methods needed for processing commands
+* A model inheriting from Pbw::Command
-* Backbone scaffold for your command class
+* Backbone model, views and templates for submitting commands

 #### Constraint